aereaco/datastar/sdk/java/README.md

-# Datastar Java SDK
+# Nexus-UX Java SDK

-This package provides a Java SDK for working with [Datastar](https://data-star.dev/).
+This package provides a Java SDK for working with [Nexus-UX](https://nexus.aerea.co/).

 ## License